 Example:

-• Let’s go to the restaurant we visited last week.
+Let’s go to the restaurant we visited last week.

 Examples:

-• The moon
+The moon looks beautiful tonight.

-With Superlatives and Ordinals
+With Superlatives and Ordinal Numbers

 Examples:

-• He is the tallest student in the class.
+He is the tallest student in the class.

-• She was the first to arrive.
+She was the first person to arrive.

-With Countries and Geographic Terms
+With Certain Countries and Geographic Names

-Some place names use “the”:
+Some place names use “the.”

 Examples:

-• The United States
+- the United States

-• The Amazon River
+- the Amazon River

 When Not to Use “The”

-Talking About Things in General
+When Speaking About Things in General

 Example:

-With Plural or Uncountable Nouns (General)
+With General Plural Nouns

 Example: